izzy-baulk/EPQ-artefact/essay.md

 ## I. Overview

-I chose to write a Python program to give me an opportunity to develop my skills in object-orientated program, while showcasing my existing procedural programming abilities.
+I chose to write a Python program to give me an opportunity to develop my skills in object-orientated programming, whilst showcasing my existing procedural programming abilities.
 As I hope to study physics or engineering at university, I decided that modelling a particle physics phenomenon would deepen my knowledge in this field, and provide an opportunity for me to draw links between studies in this area to future studies in science and technology.
 I made the choice to visualise this model in a 3D plot to further my understanding of the importance of graphical interfaces in research presentation.

 ## II.
 Background

 ### Compton Scattering

-During my secondary research of different kinds of particle collisions, I discovered the Compton scattering effect, which describes the interaction that takes place between a photon of energy between 30keV-30MeV, and a free, stationary electron, where eV is energy measured in [electronvolts](#electronvolt).
+During my secondary research into different kinds of particle collisions, I discovered the Compton scattering effect, which describes the interaction that takes place between a photon of energy between 30keV-30MeV, and a free, stationary electron, where eV is energy measured in [electronvolts](#electronvolt).
 When these particles collide, the photon imparts some momentum to the electron, causing a change in direction and wavelength of the photon, and a change in the velocity of the electron.
-The illustration below shows this process, with *λ* representing the incoming photon, *λ’* representing the photon after the collision, *θ* representing photon scattering angle, *Φ* representing electron scattering angle, and *e-* representing the scattered electron[^1]
+The illustration below shows this process, with *λ* representing the incoming photon, *λ’* representing the photon after the collision, *θ* representing photon scattering angle, *Φ* representing electron scattering angle, and *e-* representing the scattered electron.[^1]

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/79797035/230788567-631402ac-8141-4fac-afb9-6591555b3d1c.png"></img>
 ###### Fig 1 - illustration of a collision involving compton scattering [^1]